 Many of you know I sold my agency a few years ago and in June went into semi-retirement.
-As I tell people this they often pepper me with a bunch of questions on how they can get in on that game.
 The most frequently asked questions I have received over the past few months are:

 How do I get ready to sell my company?

 What are the things I need to focus on to get the best deal possible?

 Most of the tips offered below come from significant experience selling a few companies and participating in the due diligence for acquisitions or investments in numerous companies over the past fifteen years.

 Why are companies acquired?

 If we start our thinking by asking Why are companies acquired?
 This answer enables us to understand some of the key dynamics that must be in place before a company will be interested in acquiring it.
 Acquisitions are never out of the goodness of anyone’s heart it is always to fulfill some larger business objective.
 When we analyze the reasons for acquiring a company, the steps you must take to prepare make a lot of sense.